1999AZZAR/wikipedia-mcp-server/README.md

 ### Windsurf

-If Windsurf can consume standard JSON-RPC 2.0 endpoints over HTTP, configure it to point to this worker's `/mcp` endpoint (e.g., `https://your-worker-name.your-subdomain.workers.dev/mcp`).
+If Windsurf can consume standard MCP endpoints over HTTP, configure it to point to this worker's `/mcp` endpoint (e.g., `https://your-worker-name.your-subdomain.workers.dev/mcp`).

 Consult the Windsurf documentation for details.